aburossi/prompts/EDUnewsSUK/README.txt

 Instructions: Formulate a question or thesis, present pro and con arguments evenly, and come to a conclusion.

 #Reader's Letter
-Objective: Respond to a published contribution with personal opinion and arguments.
+Goal: Respond to a published contribution with personal opinion and arguments.
 Instructions: Make reference to the original contribution, express personal opinion, and support it with arguments.

 //repositories